Cities seek to control camping amid growing homeless crisis - KTVZ

 Republican-led states including Texas and Missouri have passed laws in the past couple years prohibiting street camping while diverting money from affordable housing projects to short-term shelter solutions.

 Now, after decades of struggling to tackle homelessness, some progressive West Coast cities are considering similar plans.
-Portland City Council members will vote Thursday on a proposal to create at least three large designated campsites and ban the rest of the roughly 700 encampments currently scattered across the city.
+Portland City Council members voted Thursday to create at least three large, designated campsites and ban the rest of the roughly 700 encampments currently scattered across the city.
 More than 3,000 people are living without shelter in Portland, a 50% jump from 2019, according to the proposal.

-“The magnitude and the depth of the homeless crisis in our city is nothing short of a humanitarian catastrophe,” Portland Mayor Ted Wheeler said last month when he unveiled the plan.
-“We need to move our scattered, vulnerable homeless population closer to the services that they need.”
+“People on the streets deserve our compassion.
+They need our understanding, and many of them need our help to get off and stay off the streets,” Portland Mayor Ted Wheeler said after the vote.
+“It is my personal view that these resolutions take an important step forward for the city of Portland to be able to do just that.”

+Commissioner Jo Ann Hardesty was the sole council member that voted against the resolution.

 “As visible homelessness has increased, there is also an increase in pressure from the public and from others for elected officials and other folks in positions of authority to address that issue,” said Ann Oliva, CEO of the National Alliance to End Homelessness.
 “What’s starting to happen is that the way to immediately address an issue that is at its core an affordable housing problem is to try and remove people from public view.”